Chart Color Schemes

 Mooloolah Valley lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-In the Mooloolah Valley statistical area (Lv2), the population was estimated at around 4,168 as of November 2025.
-This figure reflects a growth of 539 people since the 2021 Census, which reported a population of 3,629.
-The change is inferred from the resident population of 3,756 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 124 validated new addresses since the Census date.
-This results in a density ratio of 228 persons per square kilometer.
-The Mooloolah Valley's growth of 14.9% since the 2021 census exceeded the non-metro area average of 8.8%.
-Population growth was primarily driven by interstate migration, contributing approximately 82.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validation, the estimated population of Mooloolah Valley as of Feb 2026 is around 4,224.
+This reflects a 16.4% increase since the 2021 Census, which reported a population of 3,629.
+The change was inferred from AreaSearch's resident population estimate of 3,756 in June 2024 and an additional 125 validated new addresses since the Census date.
+This results in a density ratio of 231 persons per square kilometer.
+Mooloolah Valley's growth exceeded Rest of Qld (9.1%) and the national average, marking it as a growth leader.
+Interstate migration contributed approximately 82% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-Exceptional growth is predicted over the period to 2041, with the Mooloolah Valley expected to grow by 4,773 persons, reflecting an increase of 127.4% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+Exceptional growth is predicted over the period to 2041, with the suburb expected to grow by 4,732 persons, reflecting a 123.4% increase over the 17 years.

 Frequently Asked Questions - Population